Kids at Weddings

 2. Have Kids Perform at The Wedding

 If the kids are gifted or passionate about singing or reciting poetry, why not allow them to perform during the wedding?
 This will make the wedding a very special affair for them, and it’s something that you and your partner will never forget.
-Nothing speaks concern and care other than giving children a moment in the spotlight.
-And, don’t limit them to make something special just for the wedding.
+Nothing speaks of concern and care other than giving children a moment in the spotlight.
+And, don’t limit them to making something special just for the wedding.
 Kids will always be free-spirited, and it’s why you should let them perform whatever makes them happy.

 3. Let Them Walk You Down the Aisle